 - pole beans (that climb like vines)

-Both will struggle if planted too close to sunflowers.
+Both may struggle if planted too close to sunflowers.

-Plants that actually benefit from sunflowers growing nearby are:
+Plants that benefit from sunflowers growing nearby are:

-If you select a nice, tall strong variety of sunflower, you can train cucumber vines to use it as trellis.
+If you select a nice, tall strong variety of sunflower, you can train cucumber vines to use it as trellis so long as they both have adequate water and room for their roots.

 Planting Sunflower Seeds